Search

 Here are some best practices for accurately deciphering an ROI analysis, giving you the necessary information to make an important buying decision.

-The best advice: get granular & personal
+The best advice: get granular and personal

 The granularity of data heavily influences the accuracy of an ROI analysis.
 Generic or industry/brand averages can paint a deceptively positive or negative picture, leading companies to make suboptimal decisions.
 For example, Delaget’s ROI model provides an exemplary approach by analyzing up to seven distinct reports pulled directly from delivery service provider (DSP) portals like DoorDash, Uber Eats, and Grubhub.